top of page

 Weapons Requirements

-weapons table.jpg
+weapons table.png

 All tournaments will work on a “bring your own” basis, unless stated otherwise.
 All weapons will be checked by head referees during kit check to ensure they fit within our defined parameters for each weapon category, covering: total length, weight, tip, blade flex, and overall condition.